 - If you have pets, bathe them often.
 When you wash your dog you will lower your home’s level of dog allergens by as much as 84%.
 In cats, a weekly bath at your neighborhood groomer will cut cat allergens in half.

 - Also, neuter your cats.
 Cat allergens are controlled by animal hormones and non-neutered males produce the most.
 So get your guy “fixed.”
 Studies show that neutering sharply lowers cat allergens in female cats, too.

 - And definitely use a HEPA (High Efficiency Particle Air) vacuum and air purifier.
-Experts say that, together, they can eliminate up to 99% of the airborne allergens in your home.
+Together, they can eliminate up to 99% of the airborne allergens in your home.